puppetlabs/puppet-docs/source/pe/3.7/install_agents.markdown

 > After the installation is complete, continue on to [Signing Agent Certificates](#signing-agent-certificates).

-**Scenario 2**: The OS/architecture of the Puppet master and the agent node are different.
+#### Scenario 2: The OS/architecture of the Puppet master and the agent node are different.

 [classification_selector]: ./images/quick/classification_selector.png
 [add_repo]: ./images/quick/add_repo.png